AbdulrhmanGoni/denokv-gui-client/README.md

 ### Compiling The App

-To compile or build the app use:
+To compile or build the app for production use:

 ```bash
   npm run compile